 Various devices that scare wild animals by emitting sounds.
 Usually used to deter ungulates and birds from crops, but may be also tried to protect livestock from wolves.

 Might be used in cases where livestock are kept far from home, also devices must face away from settlements to not disturb people.

-It is generally considered that this measure is effective for a rather short period of time until wildlife grow used to the repeating noise.
+This measure is effective for a rather short period of time until wildlife grow used to the repeating noise (up to 2 weeks).
 In order to increase effectiveness you should try to trick predators into thinking that this is a real threat, not a mechanical equipment.
 Therefore it is suggested to purchase device that may be programmed to emit sounds at random.
 Also it should be relocated regularly.
 If sound canon is gas driven, it emits specific smell which may also deter such cautious creature as wolf.